 Leander ISD is committed to having a safe and healthy environment for students, families and staff.
 By addressing nutrition, physical activity, health education and substance abuse prevention in a variety of ways and to a variety of audiences, we hope to raise the awareness levels and the skills for all to live a healthy life.

-SHAC meets approximately 3-4 times a year, from 5:30–7:30 p.m.
+SHAC meets four times a year, from 5:30–7:30 p.m.
 Dates will be confirmed at a later time.
-The location is 1900 Cougar Country Dr., Cedar Park (across from Running Brushy Middle School).
+The location is 1900 Cougar Country Dr., Cedar Park (across from Running Brushy Middle School) when in person.
+Meetings might also take place virtually.

 Leander ISD Board Policies: